Sajeevan96/top-chef/README.md

+# TOP CHEF

+> Eat well and cheaper than usually

-# Command lines from the folder app/server (cd app/server)
+## Command lines from the folder app/server (cd app/server)

+1) npm install

-1) npm start
+2) npm start

 Then, please wait until the message : "Use the npm start command line into client folder".